 A cornerstone of modern invariant theory are \emph{Schur--Weyl--Brauer dualities}, which allow one to play two commuting actions on tensor space against one another.
 See for example \cite[Section 3]{AnStTu-semisimple-tilting} for a summary, using the language of this paper.

 Building on earlier work as e.g. in \cite{Ho-remarks-invariant-theory}, these dualities were generalized far beyond tensor space by Howe in the legendary 1995 Schur lectures \cite{Ho-perspectives-invariant-theory}.
-Howe's goal, that was achieved magnificently, was to present a new approach to classical invariant theory.
+Howe's goal, which was achieved magnificently, was to present a new approach to classical invariant theory.

-As Howe points out, classical invariant theory, historically speaking, was mostly about group actions on symmetric algebras or, less classical, on exterior algebras.
-Howe reformulated these actions in the \emph{double centralizer} (or double commutant) approach of Schur--Weyl--Brauer dualities, and the outcome is what we call \emph{Howe dualities}.
+As Howe points out, classical invariant theory, historically speaking, was mostly about group actions on symmetric algebras or, less classically, on exterior algebras.
+Howe reformulated these actions in the \emph{double centralizer} (or double commutant) approach of Schur--Weyl--Brauer dualities, and the result is what we call \emph{Howe dualities}.

 An example of a Howe duality (here formulated for the Lie algebra instead of the Lie group as Howe did in \cite{Ho-perspectives-invariant-theory}) reads as follows.
 Consider the $\C$-vector space $\Lambda_{\C}:=\Lambda_{\C}(\C^{m}\otimes\C^{n})$, i.e. the exterior algebra of $\C^{m}\otimes\C^{n}$.
 Then: \begin{enumerate}